jakuski/website/src/content/projects/ones-and-zeroes.md

       styleKit: https://example.com

 project:
-  date: 2023-03-15 # Double check this
+  date: 2023-03-29
   category: [design.ui, design.ux]
   softwareUsed: [figma.design, figma.figjam]
 ---

-ones & zeroes is digital platform to a response to a crisis currently growing in the UK.
+ones & zeroes is a response to a crisis currently growing in the UK.
 The next generation coming into the workforce, Generation Z and Alpha soon enough, are not being given the skills they need to succeed in employment within a digital world.
 They are struggling with skills that most currently in a digital role take for granted/think nothing of.
-This is a problem that is only going to get worse as the world becomes more and more digital.
-There are a number of reasons for this, but the main one is that the education system is not keeping up with the pace of change.
+This is a problem that is only going to get worse as the world becomes more and more digital and there are a number of reasons for this, but the main one is that the education system is not keeping up with the pace of change.
 The curriculum is not being updated to reflect the skills that are needed in the modern world, and the topics that are taught, are not relevant to what a person might do.

 ## Outcomes {% #outcomes %}